WALDORF / STEINER

 You should also know that the main lesson teacher will usually have the children stand and recite an Anthroposophical prayer in unison at the beginning of each day's main lesson.
 [See "Prayers".]
 This, among other things, is why Steiner said "The position of teacher becomes a kind of priestly office, a ritual performed at the altar of universal human life." — Rudolf Steiner, THE ESSENTIALS OF EDUCATION (Anthroposophic Press, 1997), p.
 23. Steiner's followers embrace this idea: "The educator becomes the child's priest and spiritual leader.” — Heiner Ullrich, RUDOLF STEINER (Continuum Library of Educational Thought, 2008), p.
 81. This is what Waldorf schools aim to do: The teacher supplants the parent, becomes the child's "spiritual leader," and leads the child toward occultism — specifically, Anthroposophy.
 [See, e.g., "Occultism".]

 Of course, a Waldorf teacher has time to try to become qualified.
 No Waldorf teacher has simultaneous duties as the main instructor of a first grade and an eighth grade, for instance.
 S/he moves up through the grades along with the students.
-Still, the task of becoming truly qualified is almost impossible.
+Still, the task of becoming truly qualified to teach so many subjects at so many levels is almost impossible.
 A Waldorf teacher has to do all the ordinary instructional work in multiple subjects at one grade level and then proceed to do all the needed work in multiple subjects at the next level, and then the next, and then the next...
 This is an unrealistic, overwhelming requirement.
 Waldorf schools place unrealistic expectations on teachers.

 "Uncle Charlie Moran remembers when his people were forbidden to speak their own language.
 Today the Bundjalung elder couldn’t be happier to see both indigenous and non-indigenous children [in Australia] learning his language at schools like Rainbow Ridge Steiner School.
 'It really gladdens my heart,' he said."
 [11-15-2010 http://www.northernstar.com.au/story/2010/11/15/bundjalung-elder-knows-the-value-of-sharing-free-s/]